Pavan, Humana-Paredes battle to bronze at Swiss beach volleyball event | CBC Sports

 Canada's Sarah Pavan and Melissa Humana-Paredes will leave their final event before the Tokyo Games with hard-fought bronze medals on the Beach Volleyball World Tour.

-The reigning world champions defeated Tina Graudina and Anastasija Kravcenoka of Latvia in 21-13, 13-21, 17-15 in the third-place match on Sunday in Gstaad, Switzerland.
+The reigning world champions defeated Tina Graudina and Anastasija Kravcenoka of Latvia 21-13, 13-21, 17-15 in the third-place match on Sunday in Gstaad, Switzerland.
+Pavan and Humana-Paredes won the event in 2018.

-The teams traded lopsided set victories, with the Canadians taking the opener before the Latvians rallied back in the second, forcing the third and deciding set.
+The teams traded lopsided set victories, with the Canadians taking the opener before the Latvians rallied in the second to force a third and deciding set.

 Canada and Latvia traded the lead in that final set, before Pavan converted their third match point off a huge block.